 Smart Food Choices for Common Health Problems

-A 20-year study in Great Britain showed that a combination of sedentary lifestyle (less than two hours of physical activity a week); eating fewer than 3 servings of fruits and vegetables a day; smoking tobacco; and 3 alcoholic beverages a day for men and 2 for women will drastically shorten people's lifespans.
+A 20-year study in Great Britain showed that a combination of a sedentary lifestyle (less than two hours of physical activity a week); eating fewer than 3 servings of fruits and vegetables a day; smoking tobacco; and 3 alcoholic beverages a day for men and 2 for women will drastically shorten people's lifespans.
 In fact, it can age people by 12 years.

 Anti-aging for Your Skin (Natural)